 We fully expect the headlines to be horrible for a good, long time.
 But the stock is just too cheap.

-That day, BP shares closed around $29.
+The next day, BP shares closed around $29.
 By early August, the stock was trading around $41.
-Folks who took my advice were up 40% in just two months.
+Folks who took my advice could have made 40% gains in just two months.

 When I looked at BP, I saw a company anyone would be embarrassed to own...
 And yet, it was a huge, profitable business – the kind that can weather a storm.
 Not only that, but it was trading at a dirt-cheap price compared to what it was worth.